s3baszczen/10x-cards/ai/api-plan.md

     - **Manual Creation**: Automatically sets the `creation` field to `"manual"`.
     - **Editing**: If a flashcard generated via AI is modified, it can be flagged as `"ai-edited"`.
     - **Listing and Pagination**: Support for pagination, filtering, and sorting to efficiently handle large data sets.
-    - **Learning Session**: (Optional) Integration with a spaced repetition algorithm for scheduling reviews.

 ---